10 Incredible Specialty Coffee Shops in Paris (for Coffee Nerds!)

 It wasn’t the best coffee I had on my trip to Paris, but it was sweet, balanced, and I was happy to sit on the street outside the cafe and sip on it, watching the world go by.

-Other Coffee Shops in Paris That Are on My List
+Other Paris Coffee Shops That Are on My List

-Like I mentioned above, I couldn’t possibly have made it to every single cafe in Paris over the course of a single week, so naturally there are a few that I had to save for next time.
+Like I mentioned above, I couldn’t possibly have made it to every single cafe in Paris, so naturally there are a few that I had to save for next time.
 Here they are, along with a couple of words on why I’m excited about them.

-- Hexagone: Somehow, I managed to set out to write a coffee guide for Paris without trying the premier roaster in the city.
+- Hexagone: Somehow, I managed to set out to write a coffee guide for Paris without trying one of the premier roasters in the city.
 Whoops.
 It’s in the 14th, so it was a little out of the way for me, but it’ll be my first stop next time!

 - Beans on Fire: I was too caffeinated by the time we made it to Montmartre one morning, so I ended up skipping this place.
 I also really like that they share their equipment with other roasters to make roasting coffee more accessible to more people.